fark00/Real-Estate-Agency/README.md

 * Manage users, both business executives and regular users.

-* Covering villa and apartment properties with their features such as area, number of rooms, address, house photo and base price.
+* Covering villa and apartment properties with their features such as area, number of rooms, address, house photo and base price, etc.

 * Possibility of selling or renting a house.